willkg/douglas/docs/comments.rst

 Writing your own comments plugin
 ================================

-Pyblosxom allows for plugins allowing you to write a plugin to add comments to your website.
+Douglas allows for plugins allowing you to write a plugin to add comments to your website.
 This isn't for the feint of heart--there are a lot of bits to think about.